pervognsen/bitwise/FAQ.md

 You need a C compiler.
 I will be using Visual C++ for Windows, but you can use GCC and Clang on your operating system of choice.
-[Visual Studio Community](https://www.visualstudio.com/downloads/) is free to use for individuals and contains a fully featured C++ compiler and IDE.
+[Visual Studio Community](https://www.visualstudio.com/downloads/) is free to use for individuals and contains a fully featured C/C++ compiler and IDE.

 We'll be using Python 3.6 with the [Conda](https://conda.io/miniconda.html) package manager to manage the Python environment and its package dependencies.